*:・゚✧*welcome to my magazine archive*・✧*

 ILFR: Game Over!
 Fashion & Play, issue 5

-in 2022, elise by olsen (the editor who visited my school) opened the international library of fashion research (ilfr).
+in 2022, the editor who visited my school opened the international library of fashion research (ilfr).
 I had to start collecting them of course!

-this is my favorite issue out of the five i own. it explores the overlap between gamified online products and the physical world of luxury, something i’ve become especially interested in through my work with social ar.
+this is my favorite issue out of the five i own. it explores the overlap between gamified online products and the physical world of luxury, something i think is very interesting.

 fun fact: when i studied in southern norway, i couldn’t get a grip of three of these issues. later that year, visiting my family in tokyo, i walked into the first mall and there they were, the three I'd missed, waiting for me on the other side of the world!